dewaka/dewaka.github.io/_posts/2019-07-27-customising-ideavim.md

 # Vim in IntelliJ IDEA

-IDEA is one of the IDEs with relative good support for Vim with IdeaVim Plugin<sup>[2](#ideavimrc-gist)</sup>.
-I find that IntelliJ IDEA is a must have for Scala development.
-You can almost get best of both world's this way.
+IDEA is one of the IDEs with relatively good support for Vim with the IdeaVim Plugin<sup>[2](#ideavimrc-gist)</sup>.
+Even though one can come close to functionality offered by IntelliJ with either Vim or Emacs Plugins, I find that IntelliJ IDEA is a must have for Scala development, in my experience.
+However, with IdeaVim Plugin you can still get the best of both world's by leveraging your Vim editing muscle memory via IdeaVim plugin.

 IdeaVim can be customised in a similar way to Vim by editing a configuration
 file: `~/.ideavimrc`.